acgd-webdev-6/web-app-ux/README.md

 For the UX, create the following pieces of information (and anything else you deem necessary):

 1. **Target audience:** Who will use your app?
-Be specific.
-Personas are encouraged.
+Be specific; Personas are encouraged
 2. **Website goals & value proposition:** What is your app trying to do?
 How is it trying to do that?
 Why?
 3. **Competitive analysis:** Find competitors; What do they do well?
 What do they do poorly?
-4. **Sitemap & task flows:** Include all the possible screens that the app would need and how the user will access those screens.
+4. **Sitemap & task flows:** Include all the possible screens that the app would need and how the user will access those screens
 5. **A name & logo:** Logo must work well (or adapt to) these sizes: `256px`, `64px`, `32px`, `16px`
 6. **Visual design:** Type, colours, sample components (buttons, cards, etc.); Sample patterns to give your coding direction
-7. **Wireframes:** Each screen of your application should have wireframes for every responsive break point *These should be high-fidelity with some real text—paper is okay but use rulers*
+7. **Wireframe sketches:** Each screen of your application should have wireframe sketches for every responsive break point *These don’t need to be high-fidelity, the high-fidelity versions can be completed as part of the interactive wireframe in Adobe XD*
-8. **Testable interactive prototype:** We want to get this tested as soon as possible.
+8. **Testable interactive wireframe:** (In Adobe XD) We want to get this tested as soon as possible

 *And whatever else you deem necessary to fully explore and plan the idea.*